 - 2021 26 Feb

 With the COVID-19 pandemic having a global impact since last year, we have faced many limitations in what is called a ‘new normal.’
-Sadly, one of the areas that was badly affected was the field of sports with many important events, including the Olympic Games, being canceled or postponed.
+Sadly, one of the areas that was badly affected was the field of sports with many important events being canceled or postponed.
 As a result, many sports fans felt a huge void.
 Thankfully, with more and more sporting events opening up (although with certain restrictions), sports fans are now able to follow some of their favorite sporting events once again.

 Sports, as we well know, have been a vital part of human life throughout history.
 It has helped inspire and bring communities, cities, and nations together through times of victory and defeat.
 In my own nation of Sri Lanka, Cricket, which has a huge following, helped keep our nation’s hopes alive during difficult periods of unrest.
 I well remember the pride and inspiration we felt when our national cricket team won the 1996 World Cup against all the odds.

 Besides providing great entertainment, sports instill many important values like perseverance, hard work, discipline, and fair play, which are important for our Christian journey.
 It also provides much-needed exercise for our bodies, often advocated as vitally important to overcome most of today’s health issues.

 It is interesting to note that the Bible carries many images of sports, often relating them to our Christian life.
 In this article, we will reflect on some of those scriptures.
 But first, let’s take a somewhat lighthearted look at sporting imagery in the Old Testament.